your ultimate smoke detectors GUIDE

 Is constant beeping/chirping normal?

 Of course it is not normal.
 Anything that is beeping, is essentially trying to get your attention.
 It could be a weak battery or a fault that it has detected.
-It is important that you diagnose the root cause by referring to your smoke alarm manual now.
+It is important that you diagnose the root cause by referring to your smoke detector manual now.
 Typically, the manual will have a section on troubleshooting that lists down the various types of issues, together with its respective sequence of beeps and/or visual flashing cues.

 Stopping false / nuisance alarms

-Smoke alarms, at the end of the day, are electronic devices, programmed devices to detect smoke.
+smoke detectors, at the end of the day, are electronic devices, programmed devices to detect smoke.
 They do not throw tantrums nor have bad days.

 If you keep experiencing false alarms, it is likely that something is “disturbing” it.
 You should quickly identify the source and resolve it.
-The last thing you should do is to deactivate the smoke alarm, remove the batteries or just mute the alarm without checking if there is indeed a fire risk.
+The last thing you should do is to deactivate the smoke detector, remove the batteries or just mute the alarm without checking if there is indeed a fire risk.

 Triggers of false alarms fall into 2 big categories: